Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 As time passed Paddy became known for her knowledge of herbal and magical remedies, and soon had a steady stream of students waiting to join her teaching courses, what she called “the Old Wild Magic.
 In them she would stress the need for individuals to experience the powers of nature and the elements for themselves, and before even trying to employ the use of spells or magic.
 With the sudden growth and interest in modern witchcraft as practiced as a religion and inspired by those above, Paddy felt that much of the basics of real magic was being lost.

-While many entering the Craft of today start out with good intentions, they soon become bogged down with coven politics, procedures, hierarchies and the use of working tools, none of which are essential to the practise of real witchcraft.
+While many entering the Craft of today start out with good intentions, they soon become bogged down with coven politics, procedures, hierarchies and the use of working tools, none of which are essential to the practice of real witchcraft.
 People today are in such a rush to play with spells and work with magic, that they soon become disheartened when they fail.
 Paddy maintains that it takes time to become familiar with nature and the elements (hence the year and a day associated with initiation), and only when you’re attuned to nature’s rhythms will the old ways of traditional witchcraft begin to work for you.

 In 1982 Paddy left the remoteness of Dartmoor and settled in a small village near Bath in Somerset.
 Since then she has reduced her teaching to just a few, and in efforts to share her knowledge with a wider audience, started writing.
 Her books are filled with the wisdom of a genuine old country witch, sharing her knowledge about animal, herb-lore, spells, chants, folk-remedies, recipes and natural magic.
 She writes from the heart and without pretence, but she also writes with a sense of humour (there’s even a “Rite of Chocolate” included among her festival activities).